PabloZaiden/generator-typescript-app/README.md

-# generator-kwyjibo
+# generator-typescript-app
-Scaffold a new express app using the Kwyjibo framework
+Yeoman generator to scaffold a new Typescript app